-AXIS has the ability to send loaded files through a filter program.
-This filter can do any desired task: Something as simple as making sure the file ends with M2, or something as complicated as generating G-Code from an image.
+AXIS has the ability to send loaded files through a "filter program".
+This filter can do any desired task: Something as simple as making sure the file ends with 'M2', or something as complicated as detecting whether the input is a depth image, and generating g-code to mill the shape it defines.

 The [FILTER] section of the ini file controls how filters work.
 First, for each type of file, write a PROGRAM_EXTENSION line.
 Then, specify the program to execute for each type of file.
 This program is given the name of the input file as its first argument, and must write rs274ngc code to standard output.
-This output is what will be displayed in the text area, previewed in the display area, and executed by LinuxCNC when Run.
-The following lines add support for the image-to-gcode converter included with LinuxCNC:
+This output is what will be displayed in the text area, previewed in the display area, and executed by EMC when "Run".
+The following lines add support for the "image-to-gcode" converter included with EMC2:

 '''

 [FILTER]

-PROGRAM_EXTENSION = .png,.gif Greyscale Depth Image
+PROGRAM_EXTENSION = .png,..gif Greyscale Depth Image

 png = image-to-gcode

 gif = image-to-gcode

 '''